AImissq/onebuttonemail/README.md

 Me too, I just haven't built it yet.
 The PHPmailer project right here on Github looks like it is a giant improvement over PHP's mail() function, but I haven't had the time to dig into that.
 Here's the link in case you want to check it out for yourself: https://github.com/PHPMailer/PHPMailer

 Best of luck, and happy hacking!

+Edit by ackroydAI - the mailer can also be seen here https://aiindustries.ml/?contact-AIindustries%2FE-mail